How to Feng Shui Clean Your Home and Your Life

 7- Cycle Kids’ and Pets’ Toys

 If you have kids or pets, cycle their toys so that they’re not all scattered around the house at once.
 A good rule is to keep 50% to 75% of your toddler’s toys and your dog’s squeaky toys packed away, rotating them every so often.
 Feng Shui purging should always include kids and pets stuff.

 Bringing a new item into your home, whether it’s new clothes or new toys or new books, means you should take a hard look at the items you already own.
 Is there a shirt in your closet you haven’t worn in over a year that your new shirt could replace?
 If so, donate it.
 Make it a rule and avoid accumulating unnecessary things.

-Hope your Spring Cleaning Feng Shui way goes well and that you feel refreshed and renewed to enjoy Spring and your nice and tidy home!
+Your Spring Cleaning Feng Shui will make you feel refreshed and renewed to enjoy Spring and your nice and tidy home!